 NOTE ON RISK: The course takes place in the backcountry in a winter environment.
 Conditions can be harsh and you need to be adequately dressed to enhance your comfort and learning.
 During the day we will be travelling through avalanche terrain, however, we do limit our exposure to avalanches so that we can operate in the program area no matter what the avalanche danger is for that given day.
 This can be a physically demanding course.
 Learning will be greatly enhanced if you are a comfortable rider or skier in all snow conditions.
 All of our guides/instructors carry first aid kits and emergency communication.

 Instructors and Group Size

 Yamnuska AST2 instructors are ACMG guides and professional members of the Canadian Avalanche Association.
 They are true practitioners with years of experience in the backcountry, practicing what they preach.
-We have been instrumental in the curriculum development of the AST2 course and a re proud sponsors of the Avalanche Canada.
+We have been instrumental in the curriculum development of the AST2 course and are proud sponsors of Avalanche Canada.

-On field days there is a maximum of 8 participants per instructor.
+On the field days, there is a maximum of 8 participants per instructor.